MarlonSantanaCSUN/COMP-484-L-HW9/README.md

 3. Path to a screenshot file of the finished webpage

-Screenshot of the finished webpage:
+The screenshot of the finished webpage:

 ![Screenshot](HW9Screenshot.png)